 Retail dietitians are essential to helping Americans make healthier choices that promote wellness and help prevent or manage chronic disease.
-That's why the Foundation partnered with the Retail Dietitians Business Alliance to produce "Supporting Healthier Eating in the New Normal: The Ultimate Retail Dietitian Toolkit."
+That's why the Foundation partnered with the Retail Dietitians Business Alliance (RDBA), now the ARC Health & Wellness Community, to produce "Supporting Healthier Eating in the New Normal: The Ultimate Retail Dietitian Toolkit."

-The Toolkit provides ready-to-share messages and resources to support retail dietitians as they engage consumers in nutrition education.
+Informed by a listening session with RDBA member dietitians, the Toolkit provides ready-to-share messages and resources to support consumer engagement in nutrition education.
 Tools include fast facts for social media, infographics, online quizzes, cook a-longs, and lots of other resources grounded in evidence-based science.
 Retail dietitians can tailor the messages to their brand and the needs of their consumers.